carnall-farrar/knowledge-hub/How-To/creating-a-new-repo.md

 git push -u origin main
 ```

+These commands push the created local repository to github, creating a [`main` branch](./contributing-guide.md/#main).

 ### 3b.
 Connect the local repository as a new branch on an existing GitHub repository

 ```bash